-- name: a JSON string providing the name of the enum (required). - namespace, a JSON string that qualifies the name; - doc: a JSON string providing documentation to the user of this schema (optional). - symbols: a JSON array, listing symbols, as JSON strings (required).
+- name: a JSON string providing the name of the enum (required). - namespace, a JSON string that qualifies the name; - aliases: a JSON array of strings, providing alternate names for this enum (optional). - doc: a JSON string providing documentation to the user of this schema (optional). - symbols: a JSON array, listing symbols, as JSON strings (required).
 All symbols in an enum must be unique; duplicates are prohibited.